This is the true story of when I photographed 20 different shopping carts abandoned on the same dirt road in Old East Dallas over a period of 3 years.

 Thee Years Later

 I call the series One Way Shopping Carts because of two reasons.
-First, is that they went one way, they were never returned.
-The second, there is a One Way sign visible in the background of every single photo.
+Firstly, that they went one way and then were abandoned.
+Secondly, there is a One Way street sign visible in the background of every single photo.